 Conditions That Can Be Improved By The Use Of Lumbar Support Belt

-A lumbar support belt heals and relieves pain from many conditions some of which are described as following:
+A lumbar support belt enhances healing and relieves pain from many conditions, such as:

-A rigid type of back support belt is suggested after the surgery of vertebral column because it reduces pressure from the vertebral column and back muscles, provides more stability, narrows down the range of movements and prevents micro-movements and gives a healthy environment for the healing of tissues.
-Lumbar support belts are suggested commonly between the 3 and 8 weeks after surgery but this duration varies for different patients according to the condition of the patient.
+A rigid type of back support belt is suggested after surgery on the vertebral column because it reduces pressure from the spine, provides more stability, narrows down the range of movements and prevents micro-movements and gives a healthy environment for the healing of tissues.
+Lumbar support belts are suggested commonly between the 3 and 8 weeks after surgery, but this duration varies for different patients according to the condition of the patient.

-You can use a rigid or semi-rigid back brace for this degenerative disease because it lessens the pressure from the affected facet joint, reduces pain and makes daily routine movements easier for you.
+You can use rigid or semi-rigid braces for this degenerative disease because it lessens the pressure from the affected facet joint, reduces pain and makes daily routine movements easier for you.